2factorauth/twofactorauth/CONTRIBUTING.md

 ## New Sites

-First and foremost, make sure the new site meets our [definition requirements](#a-note-on-definitions) of Two Factor Auth.

-If you are adding multiple sites to the TwoFactorAuth list, please create a new git branch for each website, and submit a separate pull request for each branch.
+If you are adding multiple sites to the AcceptBitcoinCash list, please create a new git branch for each website, and submit a separate pull request for each branch.
 More information regarding how to create new git branches can be found on [GitHub's Help Page](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/)